Nuoro Cathedral

-The Cathedral of Our Lady of the Snows (Cattedrale di Santa Maria della Neve) is the main place of Roman Catholic worship in Nuoro, Sardinia, and the cathedral church of the diocese of Nuoro.
+Nuoro Cathedral (Cattedrale di Santa Maria della Neve; Duomo di Nuoro), also known as Cathedral of Our Lady of the Snows, is the main place of Roman Catholic worship in Nuoro, Sardinia, and the cathedral church of the diocese of Nuoro.

-Built in the mid-nineteenth century, it stands in a square called the Piazza Santa Maria della Neve and is dedicated to the Madonna of the Snow (in Madonna della Neve; also, Our Lady of the Snows, Nostra Signora della Neve), the patron saint of Nuoro, whose cult is closely linked to the Santa Maria Maggiore basilica in Rome.
+Built in the mid-nineteenth century, it stands in a square called the Piazza Santa Maria della Neve and is dedicated to the Madonna of the Snow (in Madonna della Neve; also, Our Lady of the Snows, Nostra Signora della Neve), the patron saint of Nuoro, whose cult is closely linked to the basilica of Santa Maria Maggiore in Rome.

 History

 In 1779, with a papal bull called Eam inter Cœteras, Pope Pius VI reconstituted the ancient diocese of Galtellì, which had been abolished by Pope Alexander VI in 1496.
 However, the former seat of Galtelli was small and was not judged suitable as the home of an episcopal see, and the choice of a new seat fell on Nuoro.
 This had already for centuries been the seat of the pievania, first at an ancient church of St Aemilian, and later at the church of Santa Maria ad Nives, dating at least from the first half of the sixteenth century.
 In re-establishing the diocese, Pius VI chose that church as its cathedral.

 In 1828, the Bishop of Galtelli-Nuoro, Antonio Maria Casabianca, was put under an interdict, and soon afterwards Giovanni Maria Bua, Archbishop of Oristano, was appointed as apostolic administrator of the diocese.

 Buo judged the ancient church to be too small to serve as a permanent cathedral and ordered it to be pulled down, to make way for a new one.
 He entrusted the work of designing this to a Franciscan, Frà Antonio Cano (1779–1840), who had studied architecture in Rome and who had already worked on demolishing and rebuilding churches in Oristano.
 Cano was a sculptor and a lay friar of the Order of Friars Minor Conventual.

 The foundation stone was laid on 12 November 1836, shortly after Charles Albert of Sardinia had declared Nuoro to be a city.
 The budget for the building work was 34,000 Sardinian Lire, and an English commentator noted that the new church seemed far too large, as Nuoro already had eight other churches.

 In 1840, Cano fell from scaffolding at the cathedral and died within hours.
 By chance, Buo also died in the same year.
 The building works were held up by these setbacks, and also by a lack of funds, but the building was largely complete by 1853.
 The new cathedral was consecrated on 3 July 1873 by the bishop of the diocese, Salvatore Angelo Demartis, and by Bishop Francesco Zunnui Casula.